Congressional Science Fellowship

 - function well during periods of intense pressure;

-The Geological Society of America will select one Congressional Science Fellow for 20132014.
-Applications are accepted from candidates in any area of the earth sciences.
-The selection process will be completed in late March 2013.
-The appointment will begin the first week of September 2013.
+The Geological Society of America-US Geological Survey will select one Congressional Science Fellow for 2017–2018.
+Applications will open in October 2016 and close 1 February 2017.
 Complete applications for the Congressional Science Fellowship must include four elements, as described below:

 - Letter of application.
-A letter of application should include addresses and telephone numbers of three references (reference letters to be mailed electronically to ), the candidate's availability for a possible interview in mid-March, and how the applicant first learned of the GSA-USGS Congressional Science Fellowship Program.
+A letter of application should include addresses and telephone numbers of three references, the candidate's availability for a possible interview in mid-March, and how the applicant first learned of the GSA-USGS Congressional Science Fellowship Program.

 - The writer's relationship to the candidate;